SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 2. Documented transformation rules

-- How fields map between systems
+- How fields are mapped between systems

-- Who approves mapping changes
+- Who approves changes to mappings

 - Validations before syncing

-- Periodic cleanup processes
+- Periodic data cleansing processes

 Error Handling Strategy